Product

 Have you ever lamented over low response rates on that seemingly ‘perfect’ survey?
 Chances are most people have.

 So naturally, a question arises: what is the best way to increase your survey response rates?
-Look no further; a survey incentive is the way to go.
+Look no further; survey prizes are the way to go.

-Survey incentives encourage participants to complete a survey by giving them an article of value in some form.
+Survey incentive encourages participants to complete a survey by giving them an article of value in some form.
 It is a quid pro quo approach that says, “We value your time and opinion.
 So here’s our token of appreciation for your effort.”
-It is a literal embodiment of the English idiom “a penny for your thoughts.
+It is a literal embodiment of the English idiom “a penny for your thoughts”.

 If you are looking for some inspiration, let’s get started right away.
 Here’s what we’ll cover in this blog post.